lablup/beps/proposals/BEP-1016-accelerator-interface-v2.md

 | `get_node_info()` ♻                                               | Get the node information such as driver/runtime versions and additional hardware info using a structured dataclass                 |

 Here the "workload" means either a container or a (native) process tree, depending on the agent backend implementation.

+### `AbstractComputeDevice` Struct

+See [BEP-1000](https://github.com/lablup/beps/blob/main/proposals/BEP-1000-redefining-accelerator-metadata.md) for the new proposal.

 ### `AbstractLifecycleHook` API ✨